microbiome/data/Lee2023/README.md

 18.4.2024 Chouaib & Leo

+## Code

+make_TreeSE.R creates TSE object
+- NAs have been replaced with zeroes
+- zero variance rows and cols have been removed

+analysis.R contains scripts to replicate analyses in the original publication (Lee et al., 2023, see below).
+This is to be finalized.

+## Data

-This folder includes data downloaded from the following paper https://www.nature.com/articles/s41467-023-36633-7
+This folder includes data downloaded from the following paper

+Lee et al. (2023):
+https://www.nature.com/articles/s41467-023-36633-7

 The data files are stored in gzipped format in the data/ subfolder

 And these URL sources: